 - The dispute resolution form and letter from the cardholder (applies to Visa’s Europe Region only, when the cardholder is disputing three or more of these transactions that took place within a 15 calendar day timespan).

-If you own and operate an ATM, you are subject to the chargebacks occur when your machine has a problem and shortchanges a customer.
-It is therefore very important that you maintain and service your machines regularly, according to the recommended manufacturer schedule, and promptly investigate any hardware or software issues.
-Using new, clean bills can prevent jams and other mechanical problems.
+If you own and operate an ATM, you are subject to the chargebacks that occur when your machine has a problem and shortchanges a customer.
+It is therefore very important that you maintain and service your machines regularly and promptly investigate any issues that occur.

 The following tips can help you avoid this kind of chargeback: